 Liz Barclay - Chair

-Jean de Fougerolles - CEO, Ascension Ventures
+Jean de Fougerolles - Ascension Ventures

 As CEO of Ascension Ventures, Jean has lead the investment of over 85 early stage technology businesses, a number of them with a social impact focus.
 Jean has over 20 years experience working in media and digital businesses.
 After obtaining his MBA from INSEAD in 1996, he became Head of Distribution for MTV Europe out of the London office.